umati/UA-CloudPublisher/Spec.md

 As definied in OPC UA Part 14 the status should be sended at the following topic:
-`umati.v3/<Encoding>/status/<PublisherId>` with  `<PublisherId>` is the name of the Client The value of the Field "IsCyclic" should be `true` and the Status should be published at least every 5 min a slower inverval is possible.
+`umati.v3/<Encoding>/status/<PublisherId>` with  `<PublisherId>` is the name of the Client The value of the Field "IsCyclic" should be `true` and the Status should be published at least every 90 Sec a higher frequency is possible.
 ## Application

 The Application can be send optional.